mie-lab/geospatialOT/README.md

 ## Tutorial

-Check out our [tutorial](tutorial.ipynb) to get started with a simple example.
+Check out our [tutorial](tutorial.ipynb) to get started with simple examples.

-Explanation of usage:
-* Assume we want to predict some observations in several locations, e.g., bike sharing demand at bike sharing stations, over time
-* Usually, the error is just averaged over locations (MSE between GT and prediction)
-* However, in real-world applications, there are distance-based costs involved with prediction errors.
-For example, prediction errors cause costs for relocating bikes
-* Assue we can define a *cost matrix* with the pairwise costs between locations, indicating the cost to account for errors
-* With Optimal Transport, we can compute the minimum costs for transforming the predictions to the ground truth - a better indicator for the real-world costs of prediction errors than just the MSE
+#### Further explanations:

+What is the goal?
+* Evaluate and compare ML models for geospatial prediction tasks
+* Assess their *spatial* goodness - measuring how well their predictions match the spatial distribution of the ground truth (standard metrics, e.g. MSE, ignore the spatial location; usually just the average error across locations is reported)

+How does it work?
+* The difference between the spatial distribution of the ground truth observations and the predicted spatial distribution is measured using Optimal Transport, i.e., the **Wasserstein Distance** or Earth Mover's Distance (EMD)
+* For a simple explanation, check out the [EMD between signatures](https://en.wikipedia.org/wiki/Earth_mover%27s_distance#EMD_between_signatures).
+Our method is based on *discrete* OT, where the *sample points* are spatial locations and the *mass* at these points are the observations or predictions.
+OT finds the *minimal cost transportation matrix*, i.e. the mass that must be transported between each pair of locations to align the predicted with the observed distribution.
-With this code, you can compute the OT error for your predictions.
-The input is usually just the `observations` at a set of location, the `predictions` and the `cost matrix`.
+* In practice, we provide an interface to other OT python packages for the specific use case on geospatial data.
+Here, the input is usually just the `observations` at a set of location, the `predictions` and the `cost matrix`.
 The output is the OT error (a single number) or the optimal transport matrix T.
+* Apart from evaluation, OT can be used as a loss function via the Sinkhorn loss.

+What are typical use cases?
+* This method is relevant any application where the spatial distribution of the prediction errors matters.
+* Typical examples are applications where prediction errors are associated with relocation or reallocation costs.
+For example, errors in bike sharing demand prediction lead to users relocating to another station that is further away, etc
+* Further examples: predicting wildfire spread or glacier retreat, forecasting weather or traffic, estimating poverty or crime rates, etc.

+How to use your own data?
+* The tutorial notebook provides examples using random values.
+You can adapt the code to use your own data by replacing the variables such as `locations`, `observations`, `predictions` and `cost_matrix`.
+* If you have trouble, open an issue or get in touch!